trejdof/pellet-heater-web-app-iot/README.md

 # Pellet heater - Web Application

-A Flask-based web application to manage configurations for controlling a pellet stove (`kotao na pelet`).
+A Flask-based web application to manage configurations for controlling a pellet stove.
 Users can create and edit weekly schedules, view real-time temperature data, and monitor stove status.

 ---